 Here a few things you SHOULD do instead:

 - Change your privacy settings and make sure only friends can view your posts.

 - Ask your friends and family not to post any pictures or stories about your injuries, your accident or your life in general to avoid getting on the opposing attorney’s radar.

 - Remove any past pictures and stories that may hurt your case and refrain from posting while the case is ongoing.
 Once your case goes to trial the judge may ask you to refrain from making any further changes to your account.

 If you’ve been injured in an accident, the attorneys at Rivas Law Group can help.
+She can help you learn how to avoid social media mistakes in your personal injury claim.
 Contact us today to schedule a free consultation at our offices in Lakeland, Winter Haven or Lutz.